keboola/developers-docs/integrate/data-streams/tutorial/index.md

 Click `Add webhook` at the bottom of the page.

-Any events related to issues in your repository will now be buffered by the receiver, and uploaded to your table every minute.
+Any events related to issues in your repository will now be buffered by the source, and uploaded to your table every minute.

 To see your integration at work, head over to your repository and [open a few issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).